david-j-lee/all-the-atoms/README.md

 View live site here [alltheatoms.com](http://alltheatoms.com)

-The internet was in desperate need for a modern day Periodic Table of Elements on the web, so I decided to create one.

-This shows the elements in a table and a list.
+A Periodic Table of Elements with a modern UI.
+Elements are shown in a table and a list.
 You can search elements and view elemental states based on a given temperature.

 ## Searching